Home Running Blog Site Index Link To Us Contact Us

 Back Stretch

-With you hands by your side, palms down, lie on your back and lift your feet above your head.
-Try to get your feet to touch the ground behind your head.
+With your hands by your side, palms down, lie on your back and lift your feet above your head.
+Then, if you find the first part too easy, try to get your feet to touch the ground behind your head.

 Hamstring Stretch